Multi-Wallet Aggregation: One Person, Many Wallets, One Honest View (2026)

 A transfer between two of your own wallets is an internal transfer:

-- no counterparty, no proceeds, no gain/loss;
+- no counterparty, no proceeds, no gain or loss;

 - cost basis and acquisition date carry to the destination.

 But the tool can only know it is internal if both wallets are in the inventory.
-Naive aggregation that sees an outflow on wallet A and an inflow on wallet B as unrelated manufactures a phantom taxable event and resets basis — the exact error detailed in internal transfer vs disposal.
+Naive aggregation that sees an outflow on wallet A and an inflow on wallet B as unrelated manufactures a phantom taxable event and resets basis, the exact error detailed in internal transfer vs disposal.
 Completeness and classification are therefore linked: you cannot classify a self-transfer correctly if a wallet is missing.

 One method, complete history